 • White Paper: How Net0 Brings Businesses Towards Carbon Neutrality in 5 Steps

-Gaining insight into the emissions a business is responsible for and learning how to measure, offset, and, crucially, reduce emissions will equip your company with a proactive approach to comply with mandatory regional climate regulations.
+Gaining insight into the emissions a business is responsible for and learning how to measure, offset, and, reduce emissions will equip your company with a proactive approach to comply with mandatory regional climate regulations.
 Accurate reporting to stakeholders is essential to ensure your business meets the standards of local and national governments and is prepared for value chain growth in the future.

 Companies proficient in reporting all three GHG Protocol scopes of emissions also gain a competitive advantage in carbon neutrality.
 Furthermore, several benefits of comprehensive reporting emerge on a business's sustainability journey: